-Similar to hunters/trappers/shooters, other wildlife recreational users benefit from P-R program funds.
+Similar to hunters/trappers, other wildlife recreation users benefit from P-R program funds.
 As a "user pay / user benefit" program, it is appropriate that interest and support from this user group is also evaluated.

 (4) OTHER PUBLIC / RECREATIONAL INTEREST